-Generally picked at 6-8 inches, these zucchini will maintain their high-quality flavor and texture when they are up to 10 inches long.
+Generally picked at six to eight inches, these zucchini will maintain their high-quality flavor and texture when they are up to 10 inches long.

-Open bush type plants mature to 3-4 feet wide and 2 feet tall, and with few spines, they are easy to pick.
+Open bush type plants mature to three to four feet wide and two feet tall, and with few spines, they are easy to pick.

 ‘Cube of Butter’ has good general disease resistance, and in particular it is resistant to zucchini yellow mosaic virus, downy mildew, and podi virus.